devcu/lara-storm/src/Database/README.md

 - getChildren(): Return the child nodes below this one.
 - getChildCount(): Return the number of children below this node.

-All models must return a collection of the base class `Winter\Storm\Database\TreeCollection`.
+All models must return a collection of the base class `Laralips\Storm\Database\TreeCollection`.